FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *lexeatonMan 47 weeks ago
+By *lexeatonMan over a year ago

 Yes, unfortuantly I don't think there would be much you could do as he's not done anything illegal even though it might feel he has.